KUAS-ubicomp-lab/GlucoPhysioX/README.md

 # khurshe_kuas
 Before:

-The dataset used in this work consisted of simultaneous glucose measurements and multi-modal data from the Empatica E4.
+The dataset used in this work consisted of simultaneous glucose measurements and multi-modal wearable data.
 Glucose was sampled every 5 minutes using a Dexcom G6 CGM sensor.
-Blood Volume Pulse (BVP), Tri-axial Accelerometer (acc_x, acc_y, acc_z) , Electrodermal Activity (EDA), Skin Temperature (Temp), and Heart Rate data was available at the following sampling resolutions from the Empatica E4:
+Blood Volume Pulse (BVP), Tri-axial Accelerometer (acc_x, acc_y, acc_z), Electrodermal Activity (EDA), Skin Temperature (Temp), and Heart Rate data were sampled at the following sampling resolutions from the Empatica E4:

 BVP: 64 Hz
 acc_x, acc_y, acc_z: 32 Hz
 EDA: 4 Hz
 Temp: 4 Hz
 HR: 1 Hz

 The following pipeline was applied for initial pre-processing:
 1) Tri-axial accelerometry data was used to compute the vector magnitude of the acceleration (ACC).
 2) Outlier removal and filtering
-  i) HR and Temp signals were filtered in the time-domain by removing infeasible values. ii) EDA, ACC, and BVP signals were filtered in the frequency-domain using the following filters:
+  i) HR and Temp signals were filtered in the time-domain by removing infeasible values.
+  ii) EDA, ACC, and BVP signals were filtered in the frequency-domain using the following filters:
-      EDA: low-pass filter, cutoff = [0.5]​
+      EDA: low-pass filter, cutoff = [0.5]  ​
-      ACC: band-pass filter, cutoff = [0.29, 10]​
+      ACC: band-pass filter, cutoff = [0.29, 10]  ​
       BVP: band-pass filter, cutoff = [0.5, 5]
 3) Epoch-wise segmentation
    Each signal was segmented into 5-minute epochs based on the available glucose timestamps.
 4) Missing value imputation

 Now: